+'''

 eniac.cs.hunter.cuny.edu,

+'''

-available to students who have accounts on the network.
-You will be able to access this host from any computer that has ssh client software.
-Once you login to eniac, you are requested to login from eniac to one of the machines in the 1000G lab, which are named cslab1, cslab2, cslab3, and so on, up to cslab29.
+available to students who have accounts on the network. eniac is a gateway computer - you will be able to login to this host from any computer that has ssh client software on the Internet.
+Once you login to eniac, you must login from eniac to one of the computers in the 1000G lab, which are named cslab1, cslab2, cslab3, and so on, up to cslab29.
 You cannot ssh directly to those machines from outside of Hunter College for security reasons.
+For example, you can first login to eniac, and then when it gives you a prompt such as "\$", you would type and re-enter your network password at the prompt from cslab5.